 CAUTION: This carburetor contains in line Morain fuel filters.
-However, the use of a quality in line fuel filter, such as Holley P/N 162-523 is mandatory as a safeguard against possible flooding, which could result from unfiltered particles becoming lodged between the fuel inlet needle and its seat.
+However, the use of a quality in line fuel filter, such as Holley® P/N 162-523 is mandatory as a safeguard against possible flooding, which could result from unfiltered particles becoming lodged between the fuel inlet needle and its seat.
 This can result in fire if a spark is present or backfire occurs in the engine compartment.
 Air cleaner filter elements should be blown clean with compressed air at 6,000 miles and replaced at 12,000 miles to ensure maximum protection.
-Now would be the perfect time to upgrade to a Holley Powershot air cleaner filter.